 I received my Ph.D. in Biomedical Engineering from Dwight Look College of Engineering, Texas A&M University, College Station, TX, in 2016.
 I also received my B.Sc. and M.Sc. degrees (honors) both in Electrical Engineering from Shiraz University of Technology, Shiraz, Iran in 2008 and from Iran University of Science and Technology (IUST), Tehran, Iran in 2010.
-I am currently a Senior DSP Engineer at Qualcomm Inc. From 2011 to 2014, I was a research assistant at Erik Jonsson School of Engineering and Computer Science, University of Texas at Dallas and also a research intern at Ward Ober lab, Department of Immunology, University of Texas Southwestern Medical Center.
+I am currently a Senior DSP Engineer at Qualcomm Inc. focusing on the development and implementation of advanced interference cancellation algorithms for LTE advanced and 5G modems.
+From 2011 to 2014, I was a research assistant at Erik Jonsson School of Engineering and Computer Science, University of Texas at Dallas and also a research intern at Ward Ober lab, Department of Immunology, University of Texas Southwestern Medical Center.
 I was a member of Opto-electronics and Machine Vision lab., IUST, from 2008 to 2010.
-I was also a member of the Satellite Research Center, IUST, from 2009 to 2011 and collaborated in the design and development of the Navid and Zafar satellites.

 I am a student member of IEEE, IEEE Signal Processing Society, IEEE Computer Society, IEEE Cloud Computing Community and National Postdoctoral Association.
 I have served as a reviewer in various refereed journals, namely IEEE Transactions on Cybernetics, and multiple international conferences.